gcatanese/openapi-testcontainers-demo/README.md

         )
         .withExposedPorts(8080);
 ```
+Make sure the [Dockerfile](https://github.com/gcatanese/openapi-testcontainers-demo/blob/main/Dockerfile) is available in your project.

+The first execution might take some time in order to download the base image.
+The actual Testcontainers image is instead pretty small
+and it is rebuilt only upon changes in the OpenAPI specification.

 ### How it works

 The extension is designed to fullfil the **Contract Testing** approach: the OpenAPI specification describes the endpoints and payloads